yk11SE/PythonFundamentalsCS50_yona/README.md

 4. Push all changes to the REPO git push

-# How to setup your own codespace
+# How to setup your own CodeSpace
 1. Fork this repository
 ![](https://raw.githubusercontent.com/TempeHS/PythonFundamentals/main/images/fork.png "")
 ---